The 14th session of the Conference of the Parties to the UNFCCC and the 4th session of the Conference of the

 adaptation and improvements to the Clean Development Mechanism, which required resolution in the coming year.

-Further progress was made on a number of important ongoing issues that were particularly important to
+Further progress was made on a number of ongoing issues of particular importance to developing

-developing countries, including adaptation, finance, technology, reducing emissions from deforestation and
+countries, including adaptation, finance, technology, reducing emissions from deforestation and forest

 A significant outcome was that governments agreed that the first draft of a concrete negotiating text for a